mikeryanmay/mikeryanmay.github.io/pages/research.md

 However, we expect rates of trait evolution to vary for many reasons; even within clades that are entirely reef-dwelling, we can easily imagine that rates of continuous-trait evolution may vary owing to a variety of other ecological and life-history factors.
 I developed a Bayesian method for inferring how rates of continuous-trait evolution vary according to a discrete trait of interest, while controlling for background sources of rate variation.
 I implemented this method, [MuSSCRat, in the Bayesian phylogenetic software RevBayes](https://revbayes.github.io/tutorials/cont_traits/state_dependent_bm.html).

+{% include image.html
+	url="/assets/img/rate_comparison.png"
+	description="Posterior distribution of rate of evolution in reefs divided by rate of evolution off of reefs for trophic characters of Haemulid (grunt) fishes.
+Yellow density is for the model without accommodating background-rate variation; blue is for the model that accommodates background-rate variation.
+Failing to accommodate background-rate variation leads to a 5-fold overestimate of this ratio." dim="65%"
+%}

+#### Selected publications on character evolution

+{% include citation.html
+	authors = "<b>M. R. May</b> and B. R. Moore"
+	title   = "A Bayesian Approach for Inferring the Impact of a Discrete Character on Rates of Continuous-Character Evolution in the Presence of Background-Rate Variation" journal = "Systematic Biology"
+	volume  = "69"
+	issue   = "3"
+	pages   = "530–544"
+	year    = "2020"
+%}

 # Total-evidence dating